Italy’s Best Boutique Hotels for Adventure Travelers

 Top Boutique Hotels in Tuscany for Adventure Travelers

-Picture yourself cycling through Tuscany’s vineyards, stopping at boutique hotels Italy offers for a glass of Chianti.
-These stays are perfect for hikers and wine lovers, with scenic trails weaving through rolling hills.
+Picture yourself cycling through Tuscany’s vineyards, stopping at boutique stays for a glass of Chianti.
+These places are perfect for hikers and wine lovers, with scenic trails weaving through rolling hills.

 Hiking Highlights Near Tuscany’s Boutique Hotels

 Tuscany boasts trails like the 10km Ring of Fiesole, ideal for moderate hikers.
-Meanwhile, the Val d’Orcia offers gentler paths through medieval towns, accessible from boutique hotels Italy offers.
+Meanwhile, the Val d’Orcia offers gentler paths through medieval towns, easily reached from charming hotels across the region.

 Hotel Santa Maria